Crispy Vegan Roast Potatoes

 Transfer the potatoes to a large pot of lightly salted water and parboil them for 9-10 minutes.
 This will lead to a fluffier texture on the inside, and also shorten the roasting time.

 When ready, drain and rinse them, and shake them energetically in the strainer to fluff up the outside, so that it almost resembles mashed potatoes.
-This step is key for the best crispiness.
+This step is key for the best crispiness and texture.